 The selection screen offers three options to select variables.
 These can be chosen by clicking on the three icons on the left of the screen.

-(icoon) All selections.
+All selections.
 This is the default.
 In every tab you can select variables in the table.
 The active tab is dark blue.
-The variables are categorised in yellow folders.
-By clicking on a folder the contents are shown in the next column.
+The variables are categorised in folders.
+Clicking on a folder displays the contents in the next column.
 In this way you can navigate through the variables in the table.
 To select and unselect items, tick or untick the boxes.
 Ticking the box in the dark blue bar will select or unselect all data in the column below.

 When your data selection is complete, press the button 'show data' in the middle of the bar above and the table (or graph or map) will be shown.
 If you have not made a selection in a tab, a default selection will be shown.

-(icoon) Regional selection.
+Regional selection.
 This is only available if the table has a regional classification.
-You can select regions by clicking on the map or selecting them in the dropdown boxes of the ‘Selection’ frame.
+You can select regions by clicking on the map or selecting them in the ‘Selection’ dropdown boxes.

 There are even more restrictions for graphs:

-If these conditions are not satisfied, an error message will appear or the ‘Graph’ icon will become grey.
+If these conditions are not satisfied, an error message will appear or the ‘Graph’ icon will turn grey.

 To create a map:

-If these conditions are not satisfied, an error message will appear or the Map ‘icon’ will become grey.
+If these conditions are not satisfied, an error message will appear or the Map ‘icon’ will turn grey.

 Index of help pages